Amruta Deshmukh

 Amruta Deshmukh is an Indian television actress.
-She made her television debut with Tumcha Aamcha Same Asta serial on Star Pravah.
+She made her television debut with the Tumcha Aamcha Same Asta serial on Star Pravah.
 She is known for her performance in Freshers as Pari.
 Currently, she has participated in Bigg Boss Marathi 4 as a contestant.

 Early life

 She was born in Jalgaon, Maharashtra.
-She is younger sister of Marathi television actor Abhishek Deshmukh who played a role in Star Pravah's Aai Kuthe Kay Karte.
+She is the younger sister of Marathi television actor Abhishek Deshmukh who played a role in Star Pravah's Aai Kuthe Kay Karte.

+Personal life

+Deshmukh has been in a relationship with Prasad Jawade, a fellow contestant of Bigg Boss Marathi.
+They got married on 18 November 2023.

 Career

 She graduated from the Ranade Institute of Mass Communication and Journalism, Pune.
 Due to cultural interest, she acted in a few theatres plays.
 She also participated in Miss Pune Festival.
 Then she started acting in television serials and short films.
 She is also a Radio jockey for 98.3 Mirchi Pune.